Reports on special needs schools in British Columbia (BC)

 BC special education specifically geared toward students who have any type of physical disability, behavioural disorder, mental disability or communicative disorder, such as dyslexia, ADHD (attention deficit hyperactivity disorder) or ADD (attention deficit disorder), autism spectrum disorders (ASD), or Asperger's syndrome (AS).

-A school that specializes in students with special needs will best understand your child's challenges and complexities and, thus, what will foster his or her success.
+A school that specializes in students with special needs or challenges will best understand your child's challenges and complexities and, thus, what will foster his or her success.
 Their staff members are professionally trained in dealing with all kinds of special needs.
 Moreover, many special needs independent or private schools have more funding than public schools and can therefore offer small and supportive class environments.
 While British Columbia's public schools must legally have special needs programs, they don't necessarily have access to the vast resources of an independent or private special needs school.

 At special needs schools in BC, learning is a partnership between education's three primary stakeholders: students, their parents, and teachers.
 Indeed, parents and teachers can communicate to identify a student's strengths and weaknesses.
 Private school encourages a constructive dialogue between the school and the family to ensure the student is getting the best support he or she needs.